History

 Cross Breeding

-The Zwartble sheep has many characteristics considered desirable for cross breeding, its large frame, prolific nature, milky ewes, and fast growth rate.
-Some commercial sheep farmers have become aware of the Zwartbles’ reputation for rapid growth and a low fat carcase and are successfully using the rams as terminal sires.
-Zwartbles are considered to have a superior conformation that can be passed down to the next generation of “butcher’s lambs”.
+The Zwartbles sheep are considered to have a superior conformation that can be passed down to the next generation, it has many characteristics considered desirable for cross breeding, its large frame, prolific nature, milky ewes, and fast growth rate.
+Commercial sheep farmers have become aware of the Zwartbles reputation for rapid growth, a low fat carcase and are successfully using the rams as maternal sires.
+The ewe lambs produced are retained for breeding and crossed with any of the main terminal sires.

 Wool